jerrylususu/supereasyvideoplayer/README.md

 ## Troubleshooting
 1. "Can't open the video"(无法打开此视频): Use MP4 as file format and check to make sure the storage permission is given (MIUI especially!)
-2. May jump back for a few seconds when restart the app or rotate the screen: That's the problem with VideoView.getCurrentPosition.
+2. May jump back for a few seconds when restart the app or rotate the screen: That's the problem with VideoView.getCurrentPosition() method.
 May fix later.